2002 Australian Open – Men's singles

 Thomas Johansson defeated Marat Safin in the final, 3–6, 6–4, 6–4, 7–6(7–4) to win the men's singles tennis title at the 2002 Australian Open.
-Johansson became the first Swede to win the title since Mats Wilander in 1988.
+It was his first and only major title.
+Johansson was the first Swede to win a major since Stefan Edberg in 1992.

 Andre Agassi was the two-time reigning champion, but did not participate due to a wrist injury.

-The 2002 edition of the Australian Open marked the first time that the top two seeds lost in the first round, and the first such occurrence at any major since the 1990 French Open.
-Top seed Lleyton Hewitt lost to Alberto Martín, while second seed Gustavo Kuerten lost to Julien Boutter.
+The 2002 edition of the Australian Open marked the first time that the top two seeds lost in the first round, and the first such occurrence of this at any major since the 1990 French Open.
+Top seed (and home favorite) Lleyton Hewitt lost to Alberto Martín, while second seed Gustavo Kuerten lost to Julien Boutter.

 Seeds

 The seeded players are listed below.
 Thomas Johansson is the champion; others show the round in which they were eliminated.